Agriculture

 • Plastic mulching does not break down quickly and lasts longer than organic mulching.

-• It reduces water evaporation from the soil thus helps in water conservation.
+• It reduces water evaporation from the soil, thus helping in water conservation.

 • Plastic mulching is the most beneficial type of mulching for controlling weeds effectively.